Panzergrenadier Division Großdeutschland

-The Panzergrenadier Division "Großdeutschland", (Note: Großdeutschland means "Greater Germany") also commonly referred to simply as Großdeutschland (Note: The formation went through various stages of expansion, reorganization and name changes, but "Großdeutschland" stayed through all the changes) or Großdeutschland Division, was an elite combat unit of the German Army (Heer) that fought on the Eastern Front in World War II.
+The Panzergrenadier Division "Großdeutschland", (Note: Großdeutschland means "Greater Germany", in this context it means "Greater Germanic Reich") also commonly referred to simply as Großdeutschland (Note: The formation went through various stages of expansion, reorganization and name changes, but the word "Großdeutschland" stayed in use through all the changes) or Großdeutschland Division, was an elite combat unit of the German Army (Heer) that fought on the Eastern Front in World War II.

-Originally formed in 1921, it was known as the Wachregiment Berlin and served as a ceremonial guard unit and by 1939 had grown into a regiment of the combined Wehrmacht German armed forces.
+Formed in 1921, it was known as the Wachregiment Berlin and served as a ceremonial guard unit until it was in mid-1939 re-equipped for combat, becoming a regiment of the combined Wehrmacht German armed forces.
 The regiment would later be expanded and renamed Infanterie-Division Großdeutschland in 1942, and after significant reorganization was renamed Panzergrenadier-Division Großdeutschland in May 1943.
 In November 1944, while the division retained its status as a Panzergrenadier division, some of its subordinate units were expanded to divisional status, and the whole group of divisions were reorganized as Panzerkorps Großdeutschland.

-1939–1942
+1939–March 1942

-The Infantry Regiment Grossdeutschland was activated on 14 June 1939.
-The regiment saw action in France in 1940, and took part in the invasion of Yugoslavia in April 1941.
-It was attached to Panzer Group 2 in the opening phases of Barbarossa, and was nearly destroyed in the Battle of Moscow in late 1941.
+The Infantry Regiment Großdeutschland was activated on 14 June 1939 and was still in training when World War II in Europe began with the German invasion of Poland on 1 September.
+The regiment first saw action in the May-June 1940 Battle of France, and took part in the invasion of Yugoslavia in April 1941.
+It was attached to Panzer Group 2 in the opening phases of Operation Barbarossa – the invasion of the Soviet Union – and was nearly destroyed in the Battle of Moscow in late 1941.
 On the last day of February 1942, the remnants of the regiment absorbed two battalions of reinforcements that arrived from Neuruppin and the regiment was reconstituted.
-It later moved to Orel, and on 1 April 1942 the former Infantry Regiment Großdeutschland was reinforced and expanded into the Infanterie-Division Großdeutschland (mot.) (motorized Infantry Division Grossdeutschland) using newly arrived troops from Germany.
+It later moved to Orel (now Oryol), and on 1 April 1942 the former Infantry Regiment Großdeutschland was reinforced and expanded into the Infanterie-Division Großdeutschland (mot.) (motorized Infantry Division Grossdeutschland) using newly arrived troops from Germany.